The U. Abides › Forums › Departmental Forums › Leisure Science › Ultimate Relaxation Hobbies?

-This topic contains 6 replies, has 6 voices, and was last updated by svapnay 4 months ago.
+- This topic has 9 replies, 9 voices, and was last updated 8 months, 1 week ago by Beau.

 Honestly, nothing beats sleeping in, cracking open an oat soda in the shower, and just seeing where the day takes you.
 Of course, bath tub wine and a good book are pretty good too.
 Been thinking about taking up tai chi and meditation though.

 March 21, 2019 at 10:33 am #22425KalHyahDeloParticipant

 The Dudeist Bathing Ritual

 I enjoy the Dudeist Bathing Ritual at least once a month, sometimes once a week.
 I shower every other day or as needed.
 The Bathing Ritual is different.
 The Bathing Ritual is to cleanse your mind and soul.
 I usually shower before I start the ritual so I am clean when I soak in the tub.

 So what is the Dudeist Bathing Ritual you ask?
 I see it as a meditation, a way to cleanse my mind and soul.
 The requirements are simple.

 1. First you need a bathtub.
 The bigger the better, a hot tub or Jacuzzi is excellent.
 Having a shower bath helps to steam up the environment as well.